Localised Arrowheads: The building blocks of elastic turbulence in rectilinear, sheared polymer flows

 \paragraph*{Spanwise-localisation.} To obtain a spanwise-localised arrowhead, a `windowing' technique was used in which each variable of the spanwise-periodic arrowhead is multiplied by the windowing function $W_f(z;a,b) := f(z)f(-z)$ where $f(z):=\tfrac{1}{2}(1+\tanh[6(a-z)/b + 3]$ \cite{Gibson_2014,Brand_2014} and then time-stepped forward.
 This windowing function satisfies $0.995<W_f<1$ for $|z|<a$ and $0<W_f<0.005$ for $|z|>a+b$, with $W_f\rightarrow 0$ as $|z|\rightarrow\infty$.
 This was applied to 4 periods of the spanwise-periodic arrowhead with wavelength $\pi$ in a domain of $L_z=4\pi$, translated in $z$ so that $\hat \Sigma_{L2}$ (where $\Sigma:= tr({\bf C})$) is at a global minima at $z=0$ (see red line on the back panel of Fig.~\ref{spanwise-solutions}a).
 Setting $a=\pi/2$ and $b=\pi/4$ keeps a whole wavelength of the periodic solution within the window.
 This initial condition evolves under time evolution to a spanwise-localised arrowhead shown in Fig.~\ref{spanwise-solutions}b, with both $\hat \Sigma_{L2}$ and $\hat v_{L2}$ approaching zero far from the plane $z=0$ (see the back panel of Fig.~\ref{spanwise-solutions}b).
 This state is a travelling wave, as in the spanwise-periodic case.
-Continuing the solution to higher values of $L_z$ in Fig.~\ref{localising}a confirms spanwise localisation, showing that in fact $\Sigma_{L2}(z) \sim \exp(-0.632|z|)$ for $|z|>2\pi$ , while the core region of the solution is independent of $L_z$ for $|z|<2\pi$.
+Continuing the solution to higher values of $L_z$ in Fig.~\ref{localising}a confirms spanwise localisation, showing that in fact $\Sigma_{L2}(z) \sim \exp(-0.632|z|)$ for $|z|>2\pi$, while the core region of the solution is independent of $L_z$ for $|z|<2\pi$.
+Continuation was performed by first stretching (contracting) a converged state into a slightly larger (smaller) domain and then converging via timestepping.
+The metric $(\bar \Sigma - \bar \Sigma_0) /\bar \Sigma_0$ was used in all bifurcation plots, with a bar denoting a volume average.

 When the spanwise-localised arrowhead in a domain with $L_z=8\pi$ is stretched 50\% to fill a $L_z=12\pi$ domain, or contracted by 50\% to fit into a $L_z=4\pi$ domain, the flow returns to the original localised state when evolved in time, suggesting that there is a unique stable spanwise-localised state at $L_x=3\pi$.
 Fig.~\ref{localising}b shows that this state can be continued over $L_x$ with the state no longer stable at $L_x \approx 3.55\pi$ (giving rise to a time-dependent global state) or at $L_x= 2.58\pi$ where there appears to be a subcritical Hopf bifurcation.
 As $L_x$ increases along this branch, the arrowhead shows no tendency to localise in the streamwise direction (see Fig.~\ref{localising}b right inset) indicating that a streamwise- and spanwise-localised arrowhead is at least one more bifurcation away.